bartkozal/hocus-pocus/docs/layout.md

 layout: default
 ---

-Use `.container` class to create a centered wrapper which has width of `$grid-container`.
+Use `.container` class to create a centered wrapper.
+It has a width of `$grid-container`.

 <div class="example">